Dancing feet in the studio for a special video production

 We’re gradually producing more and more fashion and product video through our video production department, and this project was a welcome one to end 2019 on.
-Our brief was to create a vibrant and engaging video for use online and throughout social media channels and YouTube, to highlight the main features and usability of the socks.
+Our brief here was to create a vibrant and engaging promotional video for use online and throughout the GetGrippy social media channels including YouTube, to highlight the main features and usability of the socks.

 We love tackling a variety of projects and so this was exciting for us and would allow us to exercise our skills in fashion video – even more exciting as it was the first shoot with some of our new production kit…

 The flexibility this gave me in post-production was huge, meaning we could push colours and exposure much more before any visual degradation started to creep in.
-The sock product had a glow in the dark feature, so it was important that I was able to bring this feature to life in the post-production stage which this camera allowed me to do.
+The sock product has a glow in the dark feature, so it was important that I was able to bring this feature to life in the post-production stage which this camera allowed me to do with ease.

-The screen is bright, clear and you can rotate it to any angle – this was incredibly useful as I was able to show the model what I was capturing, in real-time, meaning the dance moves were spot on and we were able to get accurate placement of slightly tricky foot positions.
+The screen is bright, clear and you can rotate it to any angle – this was incredibly useful as I was able to show Natasha what was being captured, in real-time, meaning the dance moves were spot on and we were able to get accurate placement of slightly tricky foot positions.

-As we know with fashion video and product-based video work, accuracy of colours and shape are really important.
+Also of great importance here, as we know with all fashion video and product-based video work, accuracy of colours and shape of product are really important.

-The shoot was only a half-day booking so we had to move along the shot list fast, but in the end, the finished video ended up looking great and the client was very pleased, so overall a very successful and enjoyable first use experience with our new gear!
+The shoot was only a half-day booking so we had to move along the shot list pretty fast, but in the end, the finished video ended up looking great and the client was very pleased.
+So overall a very successful and enjoyable first use experience with our new gear!

-You can see the end video at the link above, and if you’re interested in our other video production projects there’s plenty more examples across the site.
+You can see the end video above, and if you’re interested in our other video production projects there’s plenty more examples across our site.